+The financial instruments measured at amortized cost cash, term deposits, amounts due from members, and accounts payable.
 For financial assets measured at cost or amortized cost, the Organization regularly assesses whether there are any indications of impairment.
-If there is an indication of impairment, and the Organization determines that there is a significant adverse change in the expected timing or amount of future cash flows from the financial asset, it recognizes an impairment loss in the statement of revenue over expenditure.
+If there is an indication of impairment, and the Organization determines that there is a significant adverse change in the expected timing or amount of future cash flows from the financial asset, the Organization recognizes an impairment loss in the statement of operations.
 Any reversals of previously recognized impairment losses are recognized in operations in the year the reversal occurs.